 The model was previously applied in Italy (Quagliolo et al., 2021), India (Kadaverugu et al., 2021), and several NASA DEVELOP projects (Tango et al., 2021; Castillo et al., 2022).
 Through all of these case studies, while InVEST UFRM model was able to produce the surface water runoff and retention map sufficient for the scopes of past projects, the model accuracy and spatial variability need improvement.
 Since the current InVEST UFRM model employs constant rainfall depth for all pixels in the area of interest (AOI), the model suffers from inaccurately estimating rainfall depth, runoff volume, and flood depth.
 Indeed, rainfall data has a major impact on the model results, as indicated by previous sensitivity analysis run on the InVEST UFRM model by Quagliolo et al. (2021), which resulted in a 40% increase in rainfall depth doubling the resulting runoff volume.
 Therefore, we are adapting the model so that satellite-based precipitation raster datasets can be used instead of a single constant value.
 This integration will improve the model accuracy and spatial variability.
 We chose to include precipitation data from Integrated Multi-satellitE Retrievals for Global Precipitation Measurement (GPM IMERG).

-Like the MA 2022 Kansas City Disasters project, we chose Wyandotte County in Kansas City, Kansas as the AOI as seen in Figure 1.
+Like the DEVELOP 2022 Kansas City Disasters project, we chose Wyandotte County in Kansas City, Kansas as the AOI as seen in Figure 1.
 We simulated the flood events on August 21st and August 22nd, 2017, using both our modified and the original InVEST UFRM model and then compared the results after incorporating a rainfall raster into the model.